Proposed collection; comment request.

 Estimated Total Annual Respondent Burden Hours: 12,225 hours.

-Estimated Total Annual (Non-hour) Respondent Cost Burden: $1,083.05.
-There are no capital start-up, maintenance, or recordkeeping costs, as well as no filing fees associated with this information collection.
-The recordkeeping costs included with the recordkeeping-related responses are a burden hour/burden cost to respondents and are not part of the annualized cost burden for this collection.
-There are, however, associated postage costs.
+Estimated Total Annual (Non-hour) Respondent Cost Burden: $1,244.35.
+There are no capital start-up or maintenance costs as well as no filing fees associated with this information collection.
+Any recordkeeping costs have been factored into the estimated hourly cost burden.
+There are, however, postage costs associated with this collection.

-Therefore, the USPTO estimates that the total annual non-hour cost burden for this collection, in the form of postage costs, is $1,083.05.
+Therefore, the USPTO estimates that the total annual (non-hour) cost burden for this collection, in the form of postage costs, is $1,244.35 per year.